mistralai/platform-docs-public/docs/contribute.md

 pnpm start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.
-Make sure everything compiles successfully and the local browser accurately reflects your intended changes.
+Make sure the local browser accurately reflects your intended changes.

 ### Build